SEKOIA-IO/documentation/_shared_content/ECS parsing standariziation for EDR.md

 # 🌟 Event Standardization for EDR Systems

-To ensure consistent recognition and semantic interpretation of **EDR (Endpoint Detection and Response) events**, we adhere to the following standardization guidelines.
-The supported EDR systems include **SentinelOne, HarfangLab, CrowdStrike, Cybereason, Sophos, Stormshield, Symantec, Tehtris, TrendMicro, and WithSecure**.
+To ensure consistent recognition and semantic interpretation of EDR (Endpoint Detection and Response) events, we follow the standardization guidelines bellow.
+We recommend users to adopt the same guidelines for their EDR custom format.
+The already supported EDR systems include SentinelOne, HarfangLab, CrowdStrike, Cybereason, Sophos, Stormshield, Symantec, Tehtris, TrendMicro, and WithSecure.

 ## 📋 Recommended Fields